sandersn/pursuit-workshop/presentation.md

 ## How to choose a project

-- Choose something you use, in the language and ecosystem you know best
+- Choose something you use, in the language and ecosystem you know best.
-- Think of a bug or missing feature, or check for "help wanted" bugs
+- Think of a bug or missing feature, or check for "help wanted" bugs.
 - Small and new is better because the code will be simpler, the bugs will be easier, and the contributions will be more noticeable.

 ## How to ask for help